 5.1.1 Ada language design

 Ada has been designed with emphasis on software engineering principles that support the development of high-integrity applications.
 For example, Ada is strongly typed thereby preventing vulnerabilities associated with type mismatch.
 Similarly, Ada includes boundary checking on arrays as part of the standard language which prevents buffer overflow vulnerabilities.
 Most of the language can be used to develop applications without known vulnerabilities.
 Other views of avoiding programming mistakes and design flaws are addressed by [1], [2], [4], [24], [26] and [29].
-Specific guidance regarding for programming in safety and/or security environments see [5][6][11][12][25][28].
+For Specific guidance regarding programming in safety and/or security environments see [5][6][11][12][25][28].

 5.1.2 Enumeration type The defining identifiers and defining character literals of an enumeration type are required to be distinct.
 The predefined order relations between values of the enumeration type follow the order of corresponding position numbers.